Financial-Times/origami/apps/website/_tutorials/new-component/create-a-new-component-part-6.md

 </figure>

 ## Styles

 Once the storybook dev server is running we notice that some styles are already applied to our component.
 This is coming from `o-example/stories/example.scss` file which is imported by `example.stories.tsx`. `example.stories.tsx` is where we define our demos and its variants, [controls](https://storybook.js.org/docs/react/essentials/controls#gatsby-focus-wrapper) and anything related to storybook demos.

 ## Brands

 When we were working on [implementing brand](/documentation/tutorials/create-a-new-component-part-3/#component-brands) variants for our component we noticed that our build server generated different `html` files for us and we could swap between them.
 In storybook we will need to restart our dev server and provide an environment variable.
 To start internal component demos in storybook you will need to run `ORIGAMI_STORYBOOK_BRAND=internal npm run storybook` and similarly for whitelababel you can run `ORIGAMI_STORYBOOK_BRAND=whitelabel npm run storybook`.
 ## TSX template
 `npm run create-component` generated a TSX ([JSX](https://reactjs.org/docs/jsx-in-depth.html) + [typeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html)) boilerplate template as well.

-The code in `example.tsx` will be very similar to what we have in `demo.mustache` but with different syntax.
-The syntax we are using is called [JSX](https://reactjs.org/docs/jsx-in-depth.html).
+The code in `example.tsx` will be very similar to what we have in `demo.mustache` but with different syntax:

-JSX is heavily linked to React and its ecosystem but it JSX is just a syntax that can exists without React and it could be used by other frameworks.
-The whole idea behind using JSX syntax is to make our storybook demos easy to write and also enable developers to easily import this templates in their code.
-Our TSX templates don't use React specific imports in them but we are leveraging [JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) which enables us to use JSX without importing React and therefore making it somewhat framework agnostic.

-We are writing our compononent in [typeScript](https://www.typescriptlang.org/docs/handbook/basic-types.html) which enables us to make less errors.

-This is what our `example.tsx` should look like:
 <pre><code class="o-syntax-highlight--js">// src/tsx/example.tsx

 type ExampleProps = {